verificarlo/verificarlo/README.md

    - A second script ``ddCmp <reference_dir> <current_dir>``, takes as
      parameter two folders including respectively the outputs from a reference run and from the current run.
-The `ddCmp` script must return with a success when the deviation between the two runs is acceptable, and fail if the deviation is unacceptable.
+The `ddCmp` script must return success when the deviation between the two runs is acceptable, and fail if the deviation is unacceptable.